 After making enquiries, the Directors have a reasonable expectation that the Society has adequate resources to continue in operational existence for the foreseeable future.
-The Covid-19 outbreak that happened in 2020 has resulted in an impact to the Society, not only in the Society's investments, insurance risk, income from new business and also operationally.
-It is not practicable to fully quantify the financial impact of all these factors but the Society has run a stress test on the Capital requirements after the initial impact of Covid -19 on investments.
-As set out in note 3 the Society has capital in excess of the regulatory capital requirement for a non-directive society as at 31 December 2020 and also when this was rerun after the initial impact of Covid-19, therefore the Board believes it is appropriate to prepare the financial statements on a going concern basis.
+The Covid-19 outbreak that happened in 2020 has continued to impact to the Society, not only in the Society's investments, insurance risk, income from new business and also operationally.
+As set out in note 3 the Society has capital in excess of the regulatory capital requirement for a non-directive society as at 31 December 2021 therefore the Board believes it is appropriate to prepare the financial statements on a going concern basis.
 The Society therefore continues to adopt the going concern basis in preparing its financial statements.